 However, the survival rate for each individual may vary to some extent based on their overall health condition, and treatment routine followed.

 Adrenal glands are located deep within the body which makes it difficult to detect the growing tumors.
 However, if the tumor interferes with the regulation of hormones then some symptoms might be visible.
 There are multiple tests and examinations to ascertain the cause of these symptoms.

 - Physical exam and medical history.
 The patient’s health habits and medical problems are scrutinized thoroughly.
 The doctor checks for menstrual and sexual functions along with the familial history of the patient.

 - Blood and urine tests: These tests are done to check for the amount of synthesis of sex hormones or steroids, such as low levels of potassium or high levels of cortisol or estrogen.

-- X-rays: An x-ray shows if the Cancer has spread.
+- X-rays: An x-ray shows if cancer has spread.

 - Ultrasound: Ultrasound tests use sound waves with the help of a transducer to take pictures of parts of the body.
 This test can show if there is a tumor mass in the Adrenal gland.

 - Computed tomography scan: The CT scan produces detailed cross-sectional images of the body.
 It shows the Adrenal glands clearly and often confirms the location of the Cancer.
-It can also help show whether the Cancer has spread
+It can also help show whether cancer has spread

 - Biopsy: A tiny sample of tissue is extracted from the tumor with the help of a needle.
 The cells are then viewed under a microscope to see if there is any Cancerous development.